 \end{cor}

 \begin{proof} This is an immediate corollary of Theorem \ref{mainthm2} since the arrangement ${\cal H}_n$ is fiber-type and there are $\frac{n(n+1)}{2}$ hyperplanes in ${\cal H}_n$. \end{proof}

-We recall here that there are surgery groups for different kind of surgery problems and they appear in the literature with the symbols $L^*_i(-)$ where $*=h,s, \l -\infty \r$ or $\l i\r$ for $i\leq 0$.
-But all of them are naturally isomorphic for torsion free groups $G$ if the Whitehead group $Wh(G)$, reduced projective class group $\tilde K_0({\Bbb Z}G)$ and negative $K$-groups $K_{-i}({\Bbb Z}G)$ for $i\geq 1$ vanish.
+We recall here that there are surgery groups for different kinds of surgery problems and they appear in the literature with the notations $L^*_i(-)$, where $*=h,s, \l -\infty \r$ or $\l i\r$ for $i\leq 0$.
+But all of them are naturally isomorphic for torsion-free groups $G$ if the Whitehead group $Wh(G)$, the reduced projective class group $\tilde K_0({\Bbb Z}G)$ and the negative $K$-groups $K_{-i}({\Bbb Z}G)$ for $i\geq 1$ vanish.
 See [\cite{LR}, remark 1.21 and proposition 1.23].
 Therefore, we use the simplified notation $L_i(-)$ in this paper as the groups we consider have the required properties.

-We conclude the introduction by mentioning that in fact we prove the Fibered Isomorphism conjecture in L$^{\l -\infty \r}$-theory for a more general class of groups, namely for any finite extension $\G$ of a {\it strongly poly-free group} ( see [\cite{AFR}, definition 1.1] or Definition 2.1 below) and deduce the isomorphism of the classical assembly map in $L$-theory for any torsion free subgroup of $\G$.
+We conclude the introduction by mentioning that in fact we prove the Fibered Isomorphism conjecture in L$^{\l -\infty \r}$-theory for a more general class of groups, namely for any finite extension $\G$ of a {\it strongly poly-free group} ( see [\cite{AFR}, definition 1.1] or Definition 2.1 below) and deduce the isomorphism of the classical assembly map in $L$-theory for any torsion-free subgroup of $\G$.
 As a consequence we compute the surgery groups of the fundamental group of any fiber-type hyperplane arrangement complement in the complex $n$-space ${\Bbb C}^n$ (see Theorem \ref{mainthm2}).